-I've been involved in database development for 30 years.
-In CM development for over a quarter century.
-And I'm confused.
-Why is it so difficult to get working multi-site solutions.
-The specification is clear - to start off anyway - I want to see the same thing whether my client is connected to the London server or the New York server.
+I've been involved in database development for 30 years and CM development for over a quarter century.
+I'm confused.
+Why is it so difficult to get working multi-site solutions?
+The specification is clear, to start off anyway: I want to see the same thing whether my client is connected to the London server or the New York server.

 Why do some CM tools make me split off branches to specific sites and merge them back?
-[OK, there may be one or two that do it better.]
 How do I get a consistent back-up if my data's not all in one place?

 Sure, there are restrictions:

-- If my network link between London and New York disappers, it's hard to have the same thing in both places - but that's less of an issue every day.
+- If my network link between London and New York disappears, it's hard to have the same thing in both places, but that's less of an issue every day.

 - If I'm sending 4GB files back and forth regularly, I'll expect some hiccups.

 - If I've installed two different versions of my CM software at the different sites, inevitably it'll catch up to me.